nikydix/nikydixcom-7810d/donate.md

 feature_text:
 ---

-After 10 years of teaching, I set up the [charity](Registered Charitable Incorporated Organisation, England & Wales (1152310) 'Intentional Health' to improve lifestyle health and reduce health inequalities. so I could make a bigger impact, improving lifestlye health and wellbeing.
+After 10 years of teaching, I set up the [charity](Registered Charitable Incorporated Organisation, England & Wales (1152310) 'Intentional Health' to improve lifestyle health and reduce health inequalities and improving lifestlye health and wellbeing.

 I have been joined by a number of volunteers around the country, and can continue to grow this work because a few "[Intentional Health Angels](https://intentionalhealth.uk/angels/)" partner financially with us.